-YMCA Peace Week and The Peace Medallion
+YMCA Peace Week and the Peace Medallion

 YMCA Statement on Peace